 Google Ads is an extremely powerful platform for advertising both products and services.
 While social media advertising has become highlyeffective, if you want to generate highly relevant traffic and drive sales within days, then Google Ads is the best advertising format.
+One of the options is creating a custom bidding script for google ads, but only a few handful of agencies like acuto specialize in technical paid media solution skills like this.

 When people are using their social media accounts, they will typically be scrolling through their newsfeeds.
 In contrast, when people search for specific services or products on Google, they usually intend to make a purchase.
 With the intelligent use of Google Ads, you can get in front of people looking to buy or sign-up, there and then.